r0chd/nh/README.md

 [nix-output-monitor]: https://github.com/maralorn/nix-output-monitor
 [dix]: https://github.com/bloxx12/dix

-NH would not be possible without all thee tools we run under the hood
+NH would not be possible without all the tools we run under the hood

 - Tree of builds with [nix-output-monitor].
 - Visualization of the upgrade diff with [dix].